turivishal/multiple-mongodb-server-connections/1. Using the Existing Schema/README.md

-# Multiple MongoDB Connection in Single Application
+# Multiple MongoDB Connection in Single Application: Using the Existing Primary Connection Schema

 Explore the implementation of multiple MongoDB connections in a Node.js application for robust and scalable database management.

-We explore different scenarios and examples to help you choose the setup that best aligns with your specific data access and management needs:

-**1. Using the Existing Schema**: You can choose to use the same schema that was employed in the primary connection.
+You can choose to use the same schema that was employed in the primary connection.
 This is suitable for scenarios where both connections will operate on the same data model.

-**2. Setting Schema Flexibility**: If you prefer to have schema flexibility, you can pass the `strict: false` property in the options when configuring your schema for the secondary connection.
-This allows you to work with data that doesn't adhere strictly to the schema.

-**3. Switching Databases within the Same Connection**:

 ### 1. Clone the repo and move it to the project directory

 ### 2. Move to the Specific Directory:
 ```
 cd "1.
 Using the Existing Schema"
-// or
-cd "2.
-Setting Schema Flexibility"
-// or
-cd "3.
-Switching Databases within the Same Connection"
 ```

 ### 3. Setup MongoDB Connection Strings in .env file: